Kakaobaum/dp-machinelearning/README.md

 ```
 Workshop 8: Deploy Python ML models with Streamlit 🥳
 ```

+Welcome to the **Deploy Python ML Models with Streamlit** workshop! 🎉

+In this hands-on session, you will learn how to create and deploy a machine learning model using Python and the powerful **Streamlit** framework.
+We will guide you step-by-step to build an interactive web app that predicts the species of penguins based on their physical characteristics.

+### What You’ll Learn:
+1. **Building ML Models**: Understand the basics of training a RandomForestClassifier with Python.
+2. **Interactive Data Visualizations**: Learn to create dynamic visualizations with Streamlit.
+3. **User-Friendly Interfaces**: Build a clean and interactive interface to collect user input.
+4. **Deploy Your App**: See how easy it is to share your ML model with the world using Streamlit.

+🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀

 Link for Datasets: https://github.com/dataprofessor/data by dataprofessor 🤓.

 Check out Dataprofessor on Youtube for great machine learning tutorials: